johnroyer/awesome-php/README.md

 - [Phpactor](https://github.com/phpactor/phpactor) - PHP Language Server with more features than you can shake a stick at (MIT)
 - [PHPLOC](https://github.com/sebastianbergmann/phploc) - tool for quickly measuring the size of a PHP project (BSDv3)
 - [PHPQA](https://github.com/EdgedesignCZ/phpqa) - Analyze PHP code with one command (MIT)
-- [Rector](https://github.com/rectorphp/rector) - A tool to upgrade and refactor code.
+- [Rector](https://github.com/rectorphp/rector) - Instant Upgrades and Automated Refactoring of any PHP 5.3+ code (MIT)
 - [Scrutinizer](https://scrutinizer-ci.com/) - A web tool to [scrutinise PHP code](https://github.com/scrutinizer-ci/php-analyzer).
 - [UBench](https://github.com/devster/ubench) - A simple micro-benchmark library.